 Undergraduates and pre-theologians work together in the St. Pius X Seminary program.
 This program appeals not only to the education of the candidate who is seriously discerning a vocation to priesthood, but also to his formation.
 He lives in community with other men, attends daily Mass and prayer, goes to formation meetings once a week, and participates in occasional workshops and retreats.
 He is also involved in a ministry/service activity that provides some form of pastoral experience.

 - A candidate enters as a theologian.
 The goal of the first and second entry points is to be prepared humanly, intellectually, spiritually, and pastorally for major seminary.
 At this point, a seminarian is called a “theologian.”
 Major seminary is a graduate level education that builds upon what has been begun in a candidate’s life.
 The major seminary is concerned about the further development of the candidate’s human, intellectual, spiritual, and pastoral formation.
 Major seminary is a four-year program that prepares a man to be ordained at the end of his seminary formation.
-The Archdiocese of Dubuque is currently using two major seminaries: Mundelein Seminary at the University of St. Mary of the Lake in Mundelein, Illinois and North American College in Rome.
+The Archdiocese of Dubuque is currently using Mundelein Seminary at the University of St. Mary of the Lake in Mundelein, Illinois.

-Prior to a candidate entering major seminary, the Director of Seminarians does a final full assessment of the candidate.
+Prior to a candidate entering seminary, the Vocation Director does a final full assessment of the candidate.
 Part of this assessment is a review of all of his material by the Seminary Advisory Board and a recommendation to Archbishop Jackels.
 Archbishop Jackels makes the final decision.
 A seminarian at this point can be called to candidacy or any time during seminary prior to his diaconate ordination.
-Once a seminarian is officially accepted by the Archdiocese of Dubuque and enters major seminary, the seminarian celebrates liturgical milestones along the way.
+Once a seminarian is officially accepted by the Archdiocese of Dubuque and enters seminary, the seminarian celebrates liturgical milestones along the way.
 A seminarian is officially installed as an acolyte and lector.
-At the end of his third year or during the beginning of his fourth year, the seminarian is ordained to the diaconate.
+At the end of his third year of major seminary, the seminarian is ordained to the transitional diaconate.
 Finally, celebrating God’s call and the culmination of his formation, a seminarian is called to be ordained to the priesthood for the Archdiocese of Dubuque by Archbishop Jackels.
 The entire formation for the priesthood can take from 4 years to 8 years, depending upon the state in life of the candidate when he begins.
 For more information on any of the following, click on the following links: